Parallel breadth-first search: 1-D partitioning

 1D partitioning is the simplest way to combine the parallel BFS with distributed memory.
-It is based on vertex partition.
-Load balancing is still an important issue for data partition, which determines how we can benefit from parallelization.
-In other words, each processor with distributed memory (e.g. processor) should be in charge of approximately same number of vertices and their outgoing edges.
+It is based on vertex partitioning.
+Load balancing is still an important issue for data partitioning, which determines how we can benefit from parallelization.
+In other words, each processing unit with distributed memory should be in charge of approximately the same number of vertices and their outgoing edges.
 For the implementation of data storage, each processor can store an adjacency matrix of its local vertices, in which each row for each vertex is a row of outgoing edges represented by destination vertex indices.

-Different from shared memory BFS, the neighbor vertex from one processor may be stored in another processor.
-As a result, each processor is responsible to tell those processors about traversal status through sending them messages.
-Moreover, each processor should also deal with the messages from all other processors to construct its local next vertex frontier.
-Obviously, one all-to-all communication (which means each entity has different messages for all others) is necessary in each step when exchanging the current frontier and the next vertex frontier.
+As opposed to shared memory BFS, the neighbor vertex from one processing unit may be stored in another processing unit.
+As a result, each processing unit is responsible to tell other processing units about traversal status by sending them messages.
+Moreover, each processing unit should also deal with the messages from all other processing units to construct its local next vertex frontier.
+Obviously, one all-to-all communication (which means each unit has different messages for all others) is necessary in each step when exchanging the current frontier and the next vertex frontier.

 The following pseudo-code of a 1-D distributed memory BFS was originally designed for IBM BlueGene/L systems, which have a 3D torus network architecture.
 Because the synchronization is the main extra cost for parallelized BFS, the authors of this paper also developed a scalable all-to-all communication based on point-to-point communications.
 After that, they also reduced the number of point-to-point communication, taking advantage of its high-bandwidth torus network.

 The main steps of BFS traversal in the following algorithm are: